Cileos/shiftplan-copywriting/LANDING.md

 ## LET IT FLOW

 If the unexpected happens, don't worry.
 Clockwork makes sure everything runs smoothly - it checks who's free and moves them where needed.
-You just get the notice.
+With your consent, of course.

 ## BE FLEXIBLE